-Formula Botanica is very proud to be a corporate member of Plantlife International – the UK-based charity that gives wild plants a voice and protects them all around the world through various conservation projects.
+The sustainable growing and harvesting of plants and the protection of wild plant habitats is very close to our heart.
+Formula Botanica is very proud to be a corporate member of Plantlife International – the UK-based charity that works internationally to give wild plants a voice and protects them all around the world through various conservation projects.
 We’ve been a member since 2014.
+You can find out more about our involvement with Plantlife as well as help us grow the Formula Botanica forest with another charity we support – Tree Sisters – in our post on our charitable donations.
 We believe that using plants in cosmetics is wonderful, but many of those plants also need protecting.

 Comfrey is a really easy plant to grow, with its furry, heart-shaped leaves on stems to 1.5 meters and beautiful pinkish-purple flowers that unfurl slowly throughout spring and summer.
 It’s a superb plant for bees too, which love to take nectar from the tubular flowers.